 9/11 (GI Bill) Benefits scheme

-If you are eligible, maintenance grants are paid direct to the student – payments for tuition fees are sent direct to us by way of USD cheques made payable to the University.
-These are banked, and the converted GBP amount is allocated direct to your tuition fees.
+If you are eligible, maintenance grants are paid direct to the student – payments for tuition fees are sent direct to us by way of a USD wire transfer.
 The actual amount in GBP (£) from each instalment will vary depending on the exchange rate at the time.

-TThe expected disbursement dates for the 2020/21 academic year are outlined below.
-Please be aware that the date of the first disbursement is dependent on you completing enrolment and providing us with your UK bank details.
-For information on banking in the UK visit our Banking pages.
+The expected disbursement dates for the 2021/22 academic year are outlined below.
+Please be aware that the date of the first disbursement is dependent on you completing enrolment and providing your UK bank details.
+For information on banking in the UK visit our visit our Banking pages.

-Disbursement dates for the 2020/21 academic year are: (please note that all dates are week commencing)
+Disbursement dates for the 2021/22 academic year are: (please note that all dates are week commencing).

 *(w/c) is week commencing of the dates mentioned.

-Please be aware that if you don't warn us in advance not to draw down your disbursement, you will be responsible for all interest charges and for its repayment.
+Please be aware that if you don't warn us in advance not to draw down your disbursement, you will be responsible for all interest charges and repayment.

 International students have to pay a deposit before they are issued with their CAS number, however, US students in receipt of Federal or private student loans can have the deposit payment waived.
 Once your loan has been originated the Admissions Office will send you a pre-visa email asking for information.

-When they have received this information, and within ten days, your CAS will be produced and you will receive an email with the information given to the UK Border Agency.
-This is called a CAS statement and you will be able to use the information to make a Tier 4 student visa application.
+When they have received this information, and within ten days, your CAS will be produced, and you will receive an email with the information given to the UK Border Agency UKVI.
+This is called a CAS statement and you will be able to use the information to make a student visa application.

 Federal Direct Loans